Jamie705/bamazon/README.md

 The database will update as items are sold.

 ## How to use BamazonManager.js
-The app will promt options available.
+The app will prompt options available.
 Select from one of the options:

 * `View Products for Sale`, will list every available item: the item IDs, Names, Prices, and Quantities.